-Clovis Transit - Over the past several years, Clovis Transit has experienced decreasing ridership and increasing operational costs.
-Many other transit agencies were experiencing a similar trend.
-In 2019, ridership was on the rise primarily due to a robust economy and a successful zero-fare promotional project in the late summer/early fall of 2019.
-In March of 2020, a global pandemic was declared, and ridership declined overnight to historically low levels.
-Predictions indicate that it will be 10 years before ridership will recover to prepandemic levels for a variety of factors.
-As of February 28, 2023, the State of California terminated the COVID-19 state of emergency.
-Although, all restrictions have been lifted, ridership has not yet fully recovered.
-The City of Clovis continues a steady rise towards pre-pandemic levels.
+Over the past several years, Clovis Transit has experienced increased ridership and operational costs.
+In 2019, ridership was on the rise, primarily due to a robust economy and a successful zero-fare promotional project in the late summer/early fall of 2019.
+In March 2020, a global pandemic was declared, and ridership declined overnight to historically low levels.